ukanf/Practice-July2025/README.md

 maintaining data consistency and enabling seamless collaboration between different platforms. defining sync rules, mapping fields, automating updates, and ensuring secure, real-time data exchange between the platforms

 https://exalate.com/blog/two-way-integration/

+## Infrastructure deployment automation and orchestration

+We would be probably looking into CI/CD and using the info from state file